mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

 * GC logging details are configured /etc/cassandra/jvm.options
 * Cassandra doesn't use G1 garbage collection

-## How Cassandra JVM GC logging can be configured
+## (Section: DS210) -  How Cassandra JVM GC logging can be configured

 * How it was turn it on
   * -Xloggc:/var/log/cassandra/gc.log  (in the cassandra start script)